hapify/hapify/docs/en/docs/getting-started/existing-boilerplate/step-1-clone-boilerplate.md

 ```

 !!! tip "Tip"
-    You can create a project online from you Hapify account: [https://www.hapify.io/my-projects](https://www.hapify.io/my-projects)
+    You can create a project online from your Hapify account: [https://www.hapify.io/my-projects](https://www.hapify.io/my-projects)

-Now the boilerplate will store and read models from Hapify Cloud.
+The boilerplate will now store and read the models from Hapify Cloud.

 ```
 ?
 Choose a project First project